godatadriven/godatadriven-blog/content/r-gamblers-ruin.md

 ![gr11](static/images/r-gamblers-ruin/gr11.png)

-The tactic simply isn't leading to a lead positive result, we can confirm via the summary of the dataframe.
+The tactic simply isn't leading to a lead positive result, we are definately making an average loss with this tactic.

 ```
-summary(select(ends,money))
+> mean(ends$money)
+[1] -336.2
 ```

 # Conclusion